Augustus7734/astrozane-hugo/content/about/booking/index.md

 ![starpartydemo](images/spsabino.JPEG)

 Experience the night sky like never before with a private star party.
-Utilizing my large telescopes, I can provide fantastic views of the Moon, planets, star clusters, galaxies, nebulae, and more (deep-sky objects will require reasonably dark conditions for a good view).
+Utilizing my large telescopes, I can provide fantastic views of the Moon, planets, star clusters, galaxies, nebulae, and more (most nebulae and galaxies will require reasonably dark conditions for a good view).

+## Pricing & Details

+I have telescopes available up to 22" in aperture as well as a PVS-7 night vision device for viewing nebulae even under fairly poor conditions.

 Approximate pricing is as follows:

-- **$100 for 1 hour**
+- **$125 for 1 hour**
+- **$200 for 2 hours**
-- **$200 for 3 hours**
+- **$250 for 3 hours**

 For events further outside Tucson I am willing to travel for an additional cost.